How much interest on 1 million pounds can you earn?

 From understanding interest rates to identifying the best investment opportunities, we look at how you can generate maximum interest from £1 million pounds.

-- You will have to pay tax on interest earned, but there are ways to reduce this.
+- You will have to pay tax on your interest, but there are ways to reduce the tax bill

-- A financial adviser can guide you on how to invest £1 million pounds to earn maximum returns.
+- A financial adviser can help you work out the best way to invest £1 million

 How much interest can I earn on £1 million pounds?

-The amount of interest you can earn on £1 million pounds depends on many factors.
+The amount of interest you can earn on £1 million will depend on prevailing interest rates.

-For the past decade up until late 2021, the BoE base rate, and interest rates in general, were very low.
-So, interest earned on investments was also minimal.
+For the past decade, up until late 2021, the BoE base rate, and interest rates in general, were very low.
+So, interest earned on cash savings was also minimal.

 Since interest rates rarely remain stable for long, let’s look at the potential interest on a £1 million investment, according to Money Sprout, based on a range of different rates.